-Three Chapei Festival were planned in different places in Cambodia.
+Three Chapei festivals were planned in different Cambodian provinces.

 7. INSTRUMENT COST

-The high cost of Chapei instruments is hindering students from studying Chapei as well as for art schools to maintain Chapei classes.
-The grant from UNESCO for purchasing Chapei instruments helped artists to reduce their financial burden.
-Based on our survey conducted in 2018, we found only two Chapei manufacturers in Phnom Penh due to low demand.
-Long Borarith's Chapei shop and Chum Prasoeur's Chapei shop are the only shops today that produce Chapei at a reasonable price and quality.
-The distribution of Chapei instruments to public schools was a part of the project and MoCFA invited Chapei masters and other artists for consultation prior to the purchases.
-Based on these comments in the first year MCFA purchased 10 Chapei instruments and distributed them as follows: 4 for Secondary School of Fine Arts, 1 Chhouk Va High School, 2 for Kampot Traditional Music School for Orphaned and Disabled Children, and 3 for CLC.
+The high cost of Chapei instruments hindered students from studying Chapei and also made it difficult for art schools to maintain Chapei classes.
+Fortunately, UNESCO’s grant helped to offset the cost of purchasing Chapei instruments, which in turn greatly assisted artists to reduce their financial burden.
+Based on our survey conducted in 2018, we found only two Chapei manufacturers in Phnom Penh–Long Borarith's Chapei Shop and Chum Prasoeur's Chapei Shop.
+These are the only remaining shops today that produce quality Chapeis at reasonable prices.
+The distribution of Chapei instruments to public schools was also part of our project, and MCFA invited Chapei masters and other artists for consultation prior to making any final purchases.
+Based on these feedback, MCFA purchased 10 Chapeis in its inaugural year: 4 were allocated for the Secondary School of Fine Arts, 1 for Chhouk Va High School, 2 for Kampot Traditional Music School for Orphaned and Disabled Children, and 3 for CLC.

 8. CHAPEI LAUREATE

-Although planned for an annual Chapei competition, MCFA Chapei team has not developed a concrete plan yet.
-However, we wish provide ranks and honorarium for winners in previous completion and sustain them in training at schools or in their villages.
-This will be conducted in the near future when the Covid-19 pandemic is better.
+Although initially conceptualized and planned as an annual Chapei competition, MCFA’s Chapei team has not yet developed a concrete plan, although we wish provide ranks and honorariums for winners of previous competitions, and help provide further training at or near their respective village schools.
+This initiative will be contingent upon the country’s Covid-19situation.

 9. MONITORING and EVALUATION:

-Our team with kind assistance from UNESCO Phnom Penh Office, we are able to identify Mr. Rahul GOSWAMI as an international evaluator for Chapei Project as stated to Activity 9 “Monitoring and Evaluation.”
-Mr. GOSWAMI agreed to be an International Evaluator.
-A TOR for Mr. GOSWAMI was prepared.
-The contract will be signed early April 2020.
+With kind assistance from UNESCO’s Phnom Penh Office, we were able to identify Mr. Rahul GOSWAMI as an international evaluator for our Chapei Project as stated in Activity 9 “Monitoring and Evaluation.”
+A TOR was prepared for Mr. GOSWAMI, and the contract was signed in early April 2020.